fadihboubati/Randomizer_linux/README.md

 ## feather

 * create a list of students in two ways:
-    + adding students one by one.
+    + adding students one by one by the GUI.
-    + put a txt file named "students_list" that contains all students name in the same location of the randomizer file ,the students names should be separated by a new line.
+    + putting a txt file named "students_list" that contains all students' names in the same location of the randomizer file, the students' names should be separated by a new line.

 * ability to update the existing list by appending new names to it.
 * making a reset and create a new list.